The last time I saw Phil Steele, he had two good reasons not to be cheerful.

 Yesterday, Jan 6, came the news I’d been dreading for months as updates arrived from Phil’s wife, Carol, about his worsening condition.
 “Just letting you know that my dad - Philip Steele - passed away on Monday night,” wrote their daughter, Carrie, a singer and voice coach.

 Phil was 70.
 He and I grew up five streets or so apart in Shildon, Co Durham.

 We came to share a passion for music and Phil was a key part of our little group organising the Sunday night folk club in the Aclet, Bishop Auckland.
 He was a talented guitarist, at home with folk and blues but with broader tastes, too.
 I remember him being stopped in his tracks by Tony Peluso's fabulous guitar solo on the Carpenters' Goodbye to Love.

 Each Sunday Phil would play and sing as easily the pick of our "floor" artists, resident musicians who preceded and punctuated the two slots reserved for the paid visiting guest performers.
-He also did all the the other things associated with running a folk club, from putting tidying up the tables and chairs at the end of the night seating to putting up his share of guests.
+He also did all the the other things associated with running a folk club, from tidying up the tables and chairs at the end of the night seating to persuading his parents to find a spare bed for his share of guests.